Representing the interests of Irish writers

 ISBN:

-Crime & Mystery, Family Life Fiction, Horror & Supernatural, LGBTQ+, Modern & Contemporary, Play & Screenplay, Thriller & Suspense, Young Adult, General Fiction
+Crime & Mystery, Family Life Fiction, Horror & Supernatural, LGBTQ+, Modern & Contemporary, Thriller & Suspense, Young Adult, General Fiction

 english